Zhiyi-Zhang/PS-Signature-and-EL-PASSO/README.md

 make el-pass-wasm
 ```

-Then, you should have a number of `js`, `wasm`, and `html` files in a new directory called `wasm-build`.
+Then, it should generate (overwrite) a number of `js`, `wasm`, and `html` files in `./wasm-build`.

-To check the output in the browser, you can serve the html with python.
+#### 2.3.2 Run WASM tests

+To test the EL PASSO WASMs with your browser, you should first run a HTTP server.
+An easiest way is to use python's HTTP server.

 ```bash
 cd wasm-build
 python3 -m http.server 8080
 ```

-#### 2.3.2 Play with EL PASSO WASMs

-You can open your browser and visit `http://0.0.0.0:8080/wasm-tests.html`.
-To run the test and see output on your browser, click the button `run-tests` to start.
+You can now open your browser and visit `http://0.0.0.0:8080/wasm-tests.html` and click the button `run-tests` to run the tests.
-The EL PASSO unit tests and encoding/decoding tests will be run.
+The WASM version of the same unit tests as shown in 2.2 will be run.

-Note that you can also find each individual module (i.e., IdP, RP, User) in `wasm-build`.
-You can play with the individual pages (e.g., `http://0.0.0.0:8080/idp.html`) or develop your own JS code based on these modules for your own application needs.
+Note that you can also find each individual module (i.e., IdP, RP, User) in `wasm-build` and develop your own JS code based on these modules for your own application needs.

 ### 2.4 Build with docker